arthurrios/swift-expense-split-api/docs/vapor-api-part3.md

    - Activity summary with payment statistics

 3. ✅ **ExpenseController** - Complete expense handling:
-   - Create expense with validation
+   - Create expense with validation (payer is optional - can be set later)
+   - Set payer for expenses created without one
    - Automatic amount splitting among participants
    - List expenses with payment status
    - Mark payments and track payment history

+   **Note:** The `payerId` field in `CreateExpenseRequest` is optional.
+Expenses can be created without a payer, and the payer can be set later using the `setPayer` endpoint.
+This allows for more flexible expense creation workflows.

 4. ✅ **ParticipantController** - Participant management:
    - List all participants user has interacted with